Google rank does not predict AI citation. Query intent does. If you take one thing from this guide, let it be that.

 The standardized coefficients from the predictive model (M1) tell a clearer story:

-Internal links are the strongest positive predictor (OR = 2.75).
+Internal link count is a confirmed predictor, but the direction is counterintuitive: fewer in-content links correlate with citation (r = 0.127, fewer = cited).
 But this is driven by navigation links (p = 0.017), not in-content links (p = 0.497).
 The signal is about site architecture breadth, not in-content linking strategy.

 Heavy external linking is the strongest negative signal (OR = 0.47).
 The link ratio decomposition shows this clearly: